uwalakab/PowerShell-Scripts/PuTTY-Ageant-Private-Keys/README.md

 If the passphrase is same for each private key, then you will only need to enter it once, _(security vs. convenience?)_

-I also suggest on your .PPK files that you apply a password on them and also apply them to the specific session Auth details stored in PuTTy.
+I also suggest on your .PPK files that for security you apply a password on them and also apply them to the **specific session Auth details** stored in PuTTy.
 [See PuTTy documentation here](https://documentation.help/PuTTY/config-ssh-privkey.html#S4.22.8)

+This may help avoid encountering the type of problem mentioned here [in the PuTTy documentation here](https://documentation.help/PuTTY/errors-toomanyauth.html)